willmoranodc/odc-wireframes-test/README.md

 Claude gets context from two places when working on this project:

-1. **Global skills** — general-purpose capabilities and process logic that apply to every R4 project.
+1. **Global skills** — general-purpose capabilities and process logic that apply to every project.
 These live in the team's global skills library, not in this repo.
 2. **Project-level skills and context** — client-specific conventions, voice and tone, design system rules, and gotchas.
 These live in `CLAUDE.md` and `.agent/skills/` in this repo.

 When you open this repo in Cursor and start a Claude session, it will automatically pick up `CLAUDE.md`.
 Each phase (research → strategy → design) passes its outputs forward as context for the next phase, which is why we keep everything in one repo.

 ## Branching and review

-Nothing reaches `main` without a pull request approved by Will.
+Nothing reaches `main` without a pull request approved by the project lead.

 - `main` is the source of truth.
 It is protected — you can't push to it directly.
 - For any piece of work, create a branch off `main`.
 Name it after what you're doing: `research/stakeholder-interviews`, `design/homepage-wireframes`, `prototype/auth-flow`.
 - Commit as you go.
 Push your branch.
 Open a pull request on GitHub when you're ready for review.
-- Will reviews and merges.
+- The project lead reviews and merges.

 This applies to everyone — researcher, designers, writers, guest collaborators.
 The PR is the universal review gate regardless of whether the work is a Figma update pushed via Code Connect, a research synthesis document, or prototype code.